Hatfield, Hertfordshire: New Town

 The Abercrombie Plan for London in 1944 proposed a New Town in Hatfield.
-It was designated in the New Towns Act 1946, forming part of the initial Hertfordshire group with nearby Stevenage, Welwyn Garden City and Hemel Hempstead.
+It was designated in the New Towns Act 1946 (9 & 10 Geo.
+6. c.
+68), forming part of the initial Hertfordshire group with nearby Stevenage, Welwyn Garden City and Hemel Hempstead.
 The Government allocated 2340 acre for Hatfield New Town, with a population target of 25,000.
 (By 2001 the population had reached 27,833.)
 The Hatfield Development Corporation, tasked with creating the New Town, chose to build a new town centre, rejecting Old Hatfield because it was on the wrong side of the railway, without space for expansion and "with its intimate village character, out of scale with the town it would have to serve."
 They chose instead St Albans Road on the town's east–west bus route.
 A road pattern was planned that offered no temptation to through traffic to take short cuts through the town and which enabled local traffic to move rapidly.

 Hatfield retains New Town characteristics, including much modernist architecture of the 1950s and the trees and open spaces that were outlined in the original design.
 As of 2017, a redevelopment of the town centre was planned.